ethereum/hive/docs/client.md

 The simulator may customize client start by placing these files into the client container:

-- `/genesis.json` contains the JSON specification of the Ethereum genesis state in the format used by Geth.
+- `/genesis.json` contains Ethereum genesis state in the JSON format used by Geth.
 This file is mandatory.
 - `/chain.rlp` contains RLP-encoded blocks to import before startup.
 The client should start even if the blocks are invalid.
 - `/blocks/` directory containg `.rlp` files.